-- 1. Satisfied Stage: The customer is totally content perceiving no problems with his or her current situation. - 2.
-Acknowledge Stage: The customer is aware that problems exist within the current situation, but feels no sense of urgency to do anything about them. - 3.
-Decision Stage: The customer, feeling "fed up," resolves to fix his or her existing problems. - 4.
-Criteria Stage: The customer shifts the focus away from problems and attempts to determine what the buying criteria will be. - 5.
+- Satisfied Stage: The customer is totally content perceiving no problems with his or her current situation. - 2.
+Acknowledge Stage: The customer is aware that problems exist within his or her current situation, but feels no sense of urgency to do anything about it. - 3.
+Decision Stage: The customer, feeling "fed up", resolves to fix his or her existing problems. - 4.
+Criteria Stage: The customer shifts the focus away from problems and attempts to determine what his or her buying criteria will be. - 5.
 Measure Stage: The customer better defines his or her list of criteria. - 6.
-Investigate Stage: The customer begins to compare various solutions to address the criteria. - 7.
-Selection Stage: The customer chooses the solutions that best address his or her criteria. - 8.
+Investigate Stage: The customer begins to compare various solutions to address his or her criteria. - 7.
+Selection Stage: The customer chooses the solutions that best addresses his or her criteria. - 8.
 Reconsider Stage: The customer reevaluates the decisions that were made.